libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/pathfinding_BFS_DFS/pathfinding.md

 ![4-Neighbourhood vs 8-Neighbourhood](48_neighbourhood.png)
 *Source: https://www.researchgate.net/publication/329579183_Membrane_Computing_for_Real_Medical_Image_Segmentation/figures?lo=1*

+- Run the demos and switch the neighbourhood selection by pressing <kbd>N</kbd> to see the differences.
 - To accommodate this, consider modifying your code to implement an 8-neighbourhood search and subsequently compare the outcomes with the 4-neighbourhood version.

 **Note:**